Róbert Ragnar Spanó: Personal life

-Spano is married and has four children.
-Róbert is an avid singer and has won awards for his musical performances on stage.
-Spano was a promising amateur bowling player before he became a jurist.
+Róbert is married and has four children.
+He is an avid singer and has won awards for his musical performances on stage.
+Róbert was a promising amateur bowling player before he became a jurist.
 He won numerous competitions at home and internationally, both in individual and team tournaments.
-He is currently on a 9-year leave from the all-male choir Fóstbræður.
+He is on a nine-year leave from the all-male choir Fóstbræður.
+As of May 2024, Róbert resides in Paris and on the West-side of Reykjavík.